Jlainhart/Jlainhart/README.md

 - 👋 Hi, I’m @Jlainhart
-- 👀 I’m interested in creating videos games
+- 👀 I’m interested in creating video games
 - 🌱 I’m currently learning C# and 3D modeling
 - 💞️ I’m looking to collaborate on anything if anyone needs grunt work
 - 📫 How to reach <a href="https://www.linkedin.com/in/jedadiah-lainhart/">Linkedin</a>